DawidLokiec/web_socket_test_automation_framework/README.md

 2. Make the stimulation by sending a message such as echo "Message" to the client actor.
 3. And create an actor to receiving and check the replies.
 This is always the test case itself.

-The TestKit class provided by the akka framework contains a collection of tools which makes this three steps easy to write:
+The TestKit class provided by the Akka framework contains a collection of tools which makes this three steps easy to write:

 ```java
 public class BaseTest {